-Women should consume 130 grams of total carbohydrates daily, which includes all three types of carbs: sugar, starch and fiber.
+Women should consume 130 grams of total carbohydrates daily, which includes all three types of carbs: sugar, starch and fiber 2.
 It’s easiest to aim for the specific goal of 130 grams, but you can also use the Acceptable Macronutrient Distribution Range as a guideline.
 The AMDR recommends getting 45 percent to 65 percent of your total daily calories from carbohydrates.
 If you eat more carbohydrates than the recommended amount, your diet may not be balanced.
 Eating too many carbs may mean that you’re not getting enough protein and fat in your diet.

 While your fiber intake is included as part of your total carbohydrate intake, this nutrient fills so many vital roles that it has a separate recommendation.
 In fact, the adequate intake for fiber -- 25 grams daily for women -- is based on the amount you need to protect against coronary heart disease, according to the USDA National Agricultural Library.
 Soluble fiber binds with cholesterol and carries it out of your body, thereby lowering total levels of cholesterol.
 It can also help you lose weight because it keeps blood sugar balanced and makes you feel full.
 The other type of fiber -- insoluble -- keeps your digestive tract healthy and prevents constipation.

 When extra sugar is added to food, you get calories without the benefit of nutrients.
 Without fiber to moderate its access to your blood stream, added sugar rushes into your blood.
 Your body needs to remove the excess sugar and in that process, chances are good that the added sugar will be turned into fat rather than used for energy.
 The American Heart Association recommends that women limit added sugar to no more than 6 teaspoons daily 2.